Putrajaya Hospital

-Putrajaya Hospital is a Malaysian government-owned public hospital in the administrative region of Putrajaya.
+Putrajaya Hospital is a Malaysian government-owned rural general hospital in the administrative region of Putrajaya.
 Originally founded in 1998, this hospital has 369 beds.
 As a hospital located in the Multimedia Super Corridor, it has managed and maintained the hospital using the Full Hospital Information System ("Total Hospital Information System - T.H.I.S.").

 History

 Putrajaya Hospital (HPj) is a hospital located in an area of 27.2 acre in Precinct 7, Putrajaya.
 The hospital was first built in 1998 at a cost of RM283 million and operated in stages on 1 November 2000.
 Originally HPj only had 278 beds and has increased to 341 beds in 2012 with the establishment of a Low Risk Maternity Center in Precinct 8 and is now operational with 369 official beds starting January 2018.

 Future developments

 The Malaysian government has awarded engineering firm George Kent (M) Berhad a RM364.9 million contract to complete an endocrine extension to Putrajaya Hospital.
 Putrajaya Hospital is the tertiary referral centre for endocrine diseases, which include diabetes and hormonal disorders.